-Sclerotherapy is one of the leading treatments for the removal of spider veins, reticular veins, and small varicose veins because it is minimally invasive, safe, and relatively pain-free.
+Sclerotherapy (also called endovenous chemical ablation) is the treatment of choice for the removal of spider veins (also called telangiectasias), reticular veins, and small varicose veins.
+Sclerotherapy is minimally invasive, safe, and relatively pain-free.

-Doctors administer sclerotherapy by injecting a sclerant (a chemical which irritates the vein wall) into your vein causing it to close and eventually be reabsorbed into the body.
+Doctors administer sclerotherapy by injecting a sclerosant (a chemical which irritates the vein wall) into your vein.
+The most commonly used agents are hypertonic saline, sodium tetradecyl sulfate, polidocanol (Asclera), and chromated glycerin.
+The sclerosant causes the vein to close and eventually be reabsorbed into the body.
 Your body naturally reroutes blood flow to the surrounding healthy veins.

 How is sclerotherapy performed?

 Sclerotherapy is a simple procedure which can be done in your doctor’s office without anesthesia.
 It can take as little as 15 minutes, or up to one hour depending on how many veins are being treated in a session.
 During sclerotherapy treatment:

 - Your doctor will sterilize the injection site with alcohol before starting the procedure.

 - While you lie comfortably on your back with your legs slightly elevated, your doctor will inject the chemical directly into your vein using a small needle.

 - These chemicals will close the vein by irritating the cell lining and causing inflammation and scarring of the vein wall.